Causal Testing: Finding Defects' Root Causes: Contributions

 \section{Contributions}

-We have presented Causal Testing, a novel method for identifying root causes of software defects.
-Causal Testing is applicable to 71\% of real-world defects, and for 77\% of those, it can help developers identify the root cause of the defect.
-Developers using Holmes were 11\% (92\%~vs.~81\%) more likely to correctly identify root causes than without Holmes.
-Overall, Causal Testing shows promise for improving the debugging process.
+We have presented Causal Testing, a novel method for identifying root causes of software defects that supplements existing testing and debugging tools.
+Causal Testing is applicable to 71\% of real-world defects in the Defects4J benchmark, and for 77\% of those, it can help developers identify the root cause of the defect.
+Developers using Holmes, a proof-of-concept implementation of Causal Testing, were more likely to correctly identify root causes than without Holmes (86\%~vs.~80\% of the time).
+Majority of developers who used Holmes found it most useful when attempting to understand why a test failed and in some cases how to repair the defect.
+Overall, Causal Testing shows promise for improving the debugging process, especially when used together with other debugging tools.